ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 - [Set the Admin Password](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-admin-password) for your deployment.
 - Install [Docker](https://www.docker.com/) so that you can pull the Kibana container image to connect to Databases for Elasticsearch.

-Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-postgresql_full}} deployment.
+Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-elasticsearch_full}} deployment.

 ## Connection Info for your Deployment